mdlpontual/_ezJam/README.md

 * Have vibrant colors with good contrast so it pops on the screen when using it at the same time with the Spotify app, which he uses with dark mode;
 * Allow full control of the customizations by saving or discarding changes to playlists before they are updated permanently;
 * Upload the changes to his playlists automatically and quickly, so he can play or modify them at will when live.

-Because the client wanted an off-platform tool, he also wanted to be able to open it on any device with a browser.
-This would allow him to use it as a backup for playing the tracks in case the main app installed crashes or something goes wrong.
-With all that settled, it was decided to build the app as a **web application** using React.

-#### Technologies and languages used:
-* Spotify Web API;
-* Spotify Web Playback SDK;
-* React;
-* JavaScript;
-* Bootstrap;
-* SASS;
-* Vite;
-* Axios;
-* Netlify.

 ______________________________________________________________________